inferrinizzard/UCSCClimateGame/ClimatePrototypes/Assets/Scripts/README.md

 - `EBM.calc()`
   - wrapper for the main integration methods that also updates public variables
+  - also returns public variables as arrays
 - `EBM.integrate()`
-  - the main loop function that calculates and stabilises the model based on initial conditions
+  - internal loop function that calculates and stabilises the model based on initial conditions
 - `EBM.calcPrecip()`
   - takes resulting temperature and calculates precipitation